 How to disable SELinux temporarily :

-Disabling SELinux permanently using config file method (explained below) need a reboot.
+Disabling SELinux permanently using the config file method (explained below) needs a reboot.
 If you want to avoid downtime then you can turn it into permissive mode temporarily using below method :

 Setting enforce file with value 0 makes it permissive.
 Turning it to 1 makes SELinux enforcing.

 SELinux has its own configuration file located at

 SELINUX=disabled.
 But this file change needs a reboot to take effect.
 Here you can even choose permissive mode we talked about earlier.

 # cat /etc/selinux/config # This file controls the state of SELinux on the system. # SELINUX= can take one of these three values: # enforcing - SELinux security policy is enforced. # permissive - SELinux prints warnings instead of enforcing. # disabled - No SELinux policy is loaded.
 SELINUX=enforcing # SELINUXTYPE= can take one of these two values: # targeted - Targeted processes are protected, # mls - Multi Level Security protection.
 SELINUXTYPE=targeted

 Save file changes and reboot the system.
 Once rebooted you can see SELinux status using